 The map below provides a visual display of the nation and compares what a typical primary care physician might pay compared to each individual state and county.
 This research is based on the average rate for a single specialty, the most common limits in that state, and the mature claims made premium.
 The darker the blue, the higher the average premium, see how Georgia compares to other states.

-We also believe in addressing the totality of a client's needs by providing Georgia medical malpractice insurance that adequately covers your best interests in the most affordable way possible.
-Contact Gallagher today to receive the best quotes for medical malpractice insurance rates in Georgia.
+We believe in addressing the totality of a client's needs by providing Georgia medical malpractice insurance that adequately covers your best interests in the most affordable way possible.
+Contact us at Gallagher today to receive the best quotes for medical malpractice insurance rates in Georgia.